 Saving 85% was never my goal.
-My goal for years has been to spend as little as possible while being happy with life.
-It just so penciled out that I can be very happy, while saving 85% of my dollars.
+My goal for years has been to spend as little as possible, while still being happy with my life.
+It just so happens that I can be very happy while saving 85% of my money.
 Who knew?

 Fun Fact: I don’t make that much money.
-Although I haven’t disclosed my net worth spreadsheet on this blog, (should I?) you should know that I make a decent salary for someone a few years out of school.
+Although I haven’t disclosed my net worth spreadsheet on this blog, you should know that I make a decent salary for someone a few years out of school.
 Nothing spectacular though.
-I have about 8 other streams of income outside my full-time job but most are minimal.
+I have about eight other streams of income outside my full-time job, but most of these are minimal.

-60% of my income I never see.
+About 60% of my income I never see.
 50% goes straight into my employer-matched 401(k) Vanguard to buy up an assortment of index funds.
 10% goes into my employer’s ESPP plan.
-Boom.
-60% saved without hardly doing anything but ticking a couple boxes on my company’s intranet.
+That means 60% of my income is saved without doing anything but ticking a couple boxes on my company’s intranet.

 After the Roth 401(k), ESPP, and Roth IRA, I put the rest in a taxable investment account.
-This is last resort, as I wish I had more shelters for my money but I DO NOT.
-I’ve researched a ton and can’t find anymore ways to get my money into a tax sheltered environment.
+This is a last resort, as I wish I had more shelters for my money but I do not.
+I’ve researched a ton and can’t find any more ways to get my money into a tax-sheltered environment.

 All this is pretty simple, eh?
 I’ve tried crazy savings plans in the past but, like most everything in life, the simple solutions are usually the best.

 I’ve never been much for a written budget, but I’ve looked over tons of receipts to lay out my average cash flow so you can get an idea of how I spend that 15%.
 In total, it ends up being $580.57 per month.